Waharoa, New Zealand: Early history

 Prior to colonisation, the area surrounding and including present-day Waharoa was held by Ngāti Hauā.
-In 1830, the Ngāti Hauā chief Te Waharoa established the Matamata pā a few kilometers north of the current settlement.
+In 1830, the Ngāti Hauā chief Te Waharoa established the Matamata pā a few kilometres north of the current settlement.

 Reverend Alfred Nesbit Brown first visited the area in 1833, and founded the nearby Matamata Mission Station in 1835.
 A year later, it was abandoned because of a war that broke out between Ngāti Hauā and neighbouring tribes.
 In 1841, a Catholic mission was established nearby, but by 1844 it had moved to Rangiaowhia.

 In 1865, Josiah Firth began buying up land in the surrounding area from Te Waharoa's son, Wiremu Tamihana.
 Firth gradually converted the land to freehold sections.
 This area began to be called the Matamata estate.
 Today, a portion of that area is the settlement of Waharoa.

 Establishment

 Firth built the township of Waharoa in 1886 around what was then a new railway station, Waharoa Station.
 He established a church, a school, and a dairy factory and divided the land into ¼-acre sections.

 In 1921, a butter factory was built in the town.
 Another local industry was flax production: The town by this time also had a flax mill.
 St Davids Presbyterian Church was dedicated on Sunday 18 October 1925.
 Meeting halls were built in 1916 and 1954.